Life begins at the end of your comfort zone: Beachcombing in St. Croix

 You would think that before traveling across five time zones we would have planned a little more, but the trip to visit this island in the Caribbean was planned in about an hour.
 We learned that plane tickets for a trip we had canceled last year would expire in a few weeks so we decided to pick a warm location, get some hotel and car reservations, and head out.
 I had heard about St. Croix from Elizabeth Smith and Denise Fashaw, who wrote an article in Beachcombing about St. Croix's Chaney, so we thought we'd check it out.

-“Chaney” is the local name for pottery shards found on beaches and at old sugar mill plantations scattered around St. Croix.
+“Chaney” is the local name for pottery pieces found on beaches and at old sugar mill plantations scattered around St. Croix.
 And, while the only pieces of chaney I found were a few teeny, tiny pieces of sea pottery, we did have fun exploring the beaches of this 28-mile-long island, seeing the sugar mill towers, tasting the local breadfruit vodka, snorkeling off the uninhabited Buck Island Reef National Monument, and hunting for sea glass along the way.
 We stayed in the heart of Christiansted, the largest town on the island, located in the middle of the northern coast of St. Croix.

 History